show_page.php1 : dv11.jpg

 PATHOGENESIS:

-or vesicular fluid; biting insects feeding on lesions (sand flies and black flies possible reservoirs), non-biting insects and fomites act as mechanical carriers
+or vesicular fluid; biting insects feeding on lesions (sand flies and black flies serve as reservoirs), non-biting insects and fomites act as mechanical carriers

 major antigen enhancing viral infectivity and inducing neutralizing antibody